 Gain evidence-based practical insights from leading experts to increase the impact you have on the provision of learning and development within your organisational context.

-Any method of learning should support individuals, teams or the organisation as a whole to build capability that meets business need.
-As working environments become more complex and greater agility is needed to ensure capability among employees, it’s more important than ever to consider the breadth of different learning methods available.
+Any method of workplace learning must support individuals, teams or the organisation as a whole to build capability that meets business needs.
+As working environments become more complex and greater agility is needed to ensure employees' capability, it’s more important than ever to apply the breadth of different learning methods available.

-This factsheet defines 'learning', 'training' and 'development' and examines some of the factors to consider when choosing learning methods.
-It gives an overview of the various types of learning methods that exist, from workplace-based learning, like coaching, mentoring and secondments, to externally-based learning, such as qualifications and outdoor learning.
-It also looks at distance and digital learning and explores some of the emerging learning methods influenced by neuroscience research, including social learning, content curation, gamification and MOOCs.
+This factsheet defines 'learning', 'training' and 'development' and examines the main factors to consider when choosing between learning methods.
+It gives an overview of the various types, from workplace-based learning, like on-the-job training and in-house development programmes, to externally-based learning, such as formal qualifications.
+It also looks at distance learning and explores emerging learning methods.

 What are learning methods?

 Learning methods are any activity deliberately undertaken, or resources provided, to help the learning process at individual, team or organisational level.

 In rapidly changing business environments, employees need to be able to adapt their capabilities to support the organisation’s strategy.
 Organisations can keep pace with changing needs by looking ahead to define requirements and plan effective learning interventions that support business objectives.
 Read more in our factsheet on learning and development strategy and policy.

 Defining training, learning and development

 The terms ‘training’ and ‘learning’ are used broadly and at times interchangeably, within the people profession and a workplace setting, but can be summarised as: